utsav87589/Flight-Price-EDA/v2/UnsupervisedML/docs/notebooks.md

 ##### ********************File : non_scaled_clustering.ipynb*************************

-- in this file, we have the code/logic for how after the processing of the data, we performed the functions/methods on the non_scaled data (including train, test and price) to finally made the clusters in the end eventually. please refer to the exact file (named as : scaled_clutsering.ipynb in the 'notebooks' folder, currently you are in the 'docs' folder) to find more information about the code or the flowchart to get the hint of the analogy behind the process.
+- in this file, we have the code/logic for how after the processing of the data, we performed the functions/methods on the non_scaled data (including train, test and price) to finally made the clusters in the end eventually. please refer to the exact file (named as : non_scaled_clutsering.ipynb in the 'notebooks' folder, currently you are in the 'docs' folder) to find more information about the code or the flowchart to get the hint of the analogy behind the process.
 - this file is identical and was copy pasted using the scaled_clustering file, only the paths were modified because the pipeline that they followed was the exact same pipeline with no practical differences in them.

 - flow :